A Club in the Country

 The club survived financially by holding a bingo for well over 40 years.
 At one time, the bingo seemingly filled every square inch of their building 2 nights a week and was the largest in Allegheny County.
 It allowed the society to pay its bills and helped support cultural programming.
 When the Lithuanian National forensics team came to Pittsburgh, this club sponsored a city tour, a visit to Pitt’s Nationality Rooms and meal on Mt.
 Washington.
 Those young people – who will be the future leaders of Lithuania – will never forget Pittsburgh and the Lithuanian Citizens’ Society.

 But the bingo is gone and the society is retrenching.
-It is property rich and cash poor.
+It eventually became property rich and cash poor.
 However, that does not mean that the Society and its members are not active.

 The society has sponsored concerts over the years by groups from Lithuania.
 They have included the folk groups Saule – 2 times, Sutaras and Aitvaras, plus the children’s choral group Rokoko.